These guides are AI-generated educational summaries — not legal or medical advice.

 Not mentioning dominant versus non-dominant hand status

-Why: DC 5214 explicitly provides higher ratings for the dominant extremity at every level.
+DC 5214 explicitly provides higher ratings for the dominant extremity at every level.
 If you do not state which is your dominant hand, this critical piece of information may be incorrectly recorded.

-Do this instead: Immediately tell the examiner which hand is your dominant hand.
+Instead: Immediately tell the examiner which hand is your dominant hand.
 If your dominant wrist is affected, clearly state this.
 If you are ambidextrous, state that as well - the DBQ field RG_Right_Left_Ambidextrous captures this.

 Impact: Can mean a 10 percentage point difference at every rating level under DC 5214